-- 15.10.7.1 Examination reports are faxed or emailed to parties authorized to receive them in accordance with 4.1.5 c) and to fax numbers or email addresses that have been verified as belonging to appropriate receivers.
-(This can be an informal process and the sender just needs to be reasonably certain that they are sending results to a party that is entitled to them by a fax number or email address that the sender reasonably believes to be appropriate.) - 15.10.7.2 The fax of an examination report addresses a particular person and includes a confidentiality notice and the total number of pages being sent.
+15.10.7.1 Examination reports are faxed or emailed to parties authorized to receive them in accordance with 4.1.5 c) and to fax numbers or email addresses that have been verified as belonging to appropriate receivers.
+(This can be an informal process and the sender just needs to be reasonably certain that they are sending results to a party that is entitled to them by a fax number or email address that the sender reasonably believes to be appropriate.)

+- 15.10.7.2 The fax of an examination report addresses a particular person and includes a confidentiality notice and the total number of pages being sent.
 ISP emails have a confidentiality notice in the body of the email.
 A record of a fax or email being sent shall be recorded in the case correspondence log of the case record in ILIMS.
 The actual email(s) may be attached as a document on the case info tab of ILIMS.
-This record indicates the phone number the fax was sent to or the email address(es) of the intended recipient. - 15.10.7.3 The sender verifies that the fax of an examination report was successful by reviewing the fax transmission report for the number of pages sent and an indication that the transmission was successfully sent. - The report format is designed to accommodate the examinations performed.
-The reporting format at a minimum must include a header that includes a title, name and address of laboratory where lab analysis was performed, lab number, customer, agency case number (if provided), suspect/subject/victim (if provided), and date of offense (if provided).
-The date the evidence was accepted may be located in the header or the body of the report.
+This record indicates the phone number the fax was sent to or the email address(es) of the intended recipient. - 15.10.7.3 The sender verifies that the fax of an examination report was successful by reviewing the fax transmission report for the number of pages sent and an indication that the transmission was successfully sent. - 5.10.8 The report format is designed to accommodate the examinations performed.
+The reporting format at a minimum must include a header that includes a title, name and address of laboratory where lab analysis was performed, lab number, customer, agency case number (if provided), suspect/subject/victim (if provided), and date of offense.
+The date the evidence was received may be located in the header or the body of the report.
 The body must include a description of the evidence and results of testing.
 Discipline analytical methods may contain required conclusion statements or additional reporting requirements specific to a type of analysis (i.e. disclaimer or clarification statements).
-Additional reporting requirements are specified in section 5.10.2 a-l.
+Additional reporting requirements are specified in section 5.10.2 a-k.
 The format should have a clear presentation and allow for ease of assimilation by the reader to minimize the possibility of misunderstanding or misuse. - 5.10.9 Amended reports issued by Forensic Services meet all the requirements of the International Standard and ISPFS reporting requirements for test reports.
 When it is necessary to make material amendments to a report, the new report will be uniquely identified, clearly reference the report that is being amended, and will be titled an amended report.
 Amended reports must comply with the same quality policies and quality procedures as original reports.
 Forensic Services reports are not replaced with a new corrected report.
 If changes need to be made, an amended report is issued.

 15.10.9 When errors or omissions in casework are noted, the forensic scientist has the obligation to ensure that an incorrect report does not leave the laboratory.
 However, if it is necessary to make material amendments to a report, an amended report shall be issued.
 The amended report shall be the same document as the original report modified electronically with any corrections or amendments.
 The heading for the amended report shall contain the words "Amended."
 At the beginning of the amended report, a statement shall be inserted that describes the changes made in the amended report.
-The original report shall be left in the case record.
-ILIMS will "reset" the original report and retain a copy.
+The original report and retain a copy.
 The original report contains a watermark disclaimer about the report being amended.
-Information entered incorrectly by an agency representative in ILIMS prelog will be reflected on the laboratory report.
-ISPFS will make corrections requested by a customer at any point before the laboratory report is issued.
-The laboratory will not issue amended reports (will not make changes after a report has been issued) for ILIMS prelog entry errors or omissions made by customers.